-Mysticism is found throughout the world's religions and cultures.
+Mysticism is a mystical union is found throughout the world's religions and cultures.
 It's a philosophical approach to connecting with God, or, depending on the religion or culture, connecting with whatever the concept is of the creator of the universe.
-Many who practice aren't just trying to form a connection, but also to be absorbed into the greater divine.
+Many who practice mysticism and walk a mystic's path aren't just trying to form a connection, but also to be absorbed into the greater divine.

-Mysticism is the concept that a person can achieve a connection with God, the energy of all creation, through meditation, interaction, and other forms of spiritual advancement.
+Mysticism is a simple concept in which one seeks a deeper connection with God or whatever his or her concept of the Divine is through spiritual ritual such as meditation and prayer.
+A mystic is one who is seeking such a connection using spiritual or religious ritual to do so.
+The concept a person can achieve a connection with God, the energy of all creation, through meditation, interaction, and other forms of spiritual advancement is prevalent in many spiritual belief systems and religious traditions.
 The mystic's journey is made up of a series of challenges and obstacles that must be overcome for advancement to the next level of understanding.

 Once this union is achieved, the individual reaps the reward of a deep and profound spiritual communion.
 The mystic then shares in the special mysterious knowledge that only God possesses.
 In some cultures, God is viewed more as a collective consciousness or a higher intelligence.